-All interns will participate in three four-month rotations: One in our outpatient department; one on our inpatient cognitive unit; and one on our inpatient functional unit, which houses our SCI and limb loss programs.
-The order in which the interns complete these rotations will vary.
+All interns will participate in three four-month rotations (described below); the order in which the interns complete these rotations will vary.
 In addition, all interns will complete a fourth "mini rotation," which runs for the whole year.
 This mini rotation takes place in the outpatient department, and allows students to carry up to five psychotherapy cases for the training year.